-This project would connect the wildnerness areas and the wildlife refuge wilderness, resulting in a corridor of protection for the desert tortoise and other wildlife.
+This project would connect the wilderness areas and the wildlife refuge wilderness, resulting in a corridor of protection for the desert tortoise and other wildlife.

 Male desert tortoises have significantly larger, more variable home ranges and move greater distances than females.
 The reported minimum home ranges for males and females are 7.74 hectares (ha) to 46.03 ha and 5.85 ha to 13.62 ha, respectively.
 Road infrastructure is a barrier to desert tortoise populations due to road mortality, collection, and avoidance.
 Highway crossing attempts by tortoises are expected to result in mortality (40% of attempts), deflection (59% of attempts), or transmission (1% of attempts).
-Desert tortoise barrier fencing and associated crossings will stop the carnage and allow for sustainable annual adult survival rates.
+Barrier fencing and associated crossings will stop the road morality, that for adult tortoises in particular, is depleting the population, and will allow for sustainable annual adult survival rates.

-The project would greatly benefit the desert tortoise by constructing barrier fencing and 61 crossings over the 34-mile project corridor.
-Numerous studies have shown that crossings and barrier fencing can substantially mitigate desert tortoise habitat fragmentation due to highways and paved roads.
+The project would greatly benefit the desert tortoise by constructing barrier fencing and 61 crossings in the corridor.
+Studies have shown that crossings and barrier fencing can mitigate desert tortoise habitat fragmentation due to highways and paved roads.